Spotify’s risky IPO reveals a valuation crisis, not a Wall Street revolution

 According to Recode, TPG and Dragoneer sold some — but not all — of their holding to Tencent.
 The two firms still hold some debt, along with Goldman Sachs clients.

 Finally, while it’s easy to sneer at investment banks, in the case of IPOs they provide some important functions.
-They help build relations with potential buyers — like mutual funds, and wealthy clients — and make certain guarantees about supporting the stock as it goes public.
+They help build relationships with potential buyers — like mutual funds and wealthy clients — and make certain guarantees about supporting the stock as it goes public.

 When Spotify’s stock starts trading, it’s going to be facing a lot of unknowns in terms of who will buy it and how much they will buy.
 If current shareholders start trying to dump their shares, the price could crater.
 There’s a chance the hype around streaming will make for a big debut.
-But unprofitability and the competition with Apple loom as giant clouds over the stock price.
+But the company’s unprofitability and the competition with Apple loom as giant clouds over its stock price.

 Given the large number of unusual variables, Spotify should most likely brace for a wild ride when trading starts.